vellichor/learn_you_a_bash/004_flags/README.md

 $ ls
 ```

 The output of this command is a list of all the files in the current working directory, given as relative paths.
 But ls has a lot of different ways to display the data.
 For example, what if we want ls to show us a marker for which of our directory entries are files, and which are directories?
 We can use the `-F` switch.
-Note the `-` in front of that -- by programming convention, we mark flag commands with the `-`, which is sometimes spoken out loud as "hyphen", "minus", or "tack."
+Note the `-` in front of that -- by programming convention, we mark flag commands with the `-`, which is sometimes spoken out loud as "hyphen", "dash", "minus", or "tack."
 If you work with me in person, you will hear me call it "minus" -- I would tell you to run `ls -F` by saying "run ell-ess minus capital eff."

 ```
 $ ls -F